Kings–Sharks rivalry: 2011: First playoff meeting

-The Sharks looked to close out the series at home in Game 5; Kings goaltender Jonathan Quick stopped that from happening, as he made 51 saves in a 3–1 victory to send the series back to Southern California for Game 6.
+The Sharks looked to close out the series at home in game five; Kings goaltender Jonathan Quick stopped that from happening, as he made 51 saves in a 3–1 victory to send the series back to Southern California for game six.
 Kyle Clifford, Wayne Simmonds, and Dustin Penner scored the goals for the Kings.
-In Game 6, the Kings looked to stave off elimination once more and force a seventh game in San Jose while the Sharks once again looked to close out the series.
+In game six, the Kings looked to stave off elimination once more and force a seventh game in San Jose while the Sharks once again looked to close out the series.
 The two teams alternated goals in regulation until it was 3–3, with San Jose scoring first.
 Kyle Wellwood, Jason Demers, and Dany Heatley scored for the Sharks, while Justin Williams, Ryan Smyth, and Trevor Lewis scored for the Kings.
 Joe Thornton scored in overtime for San Jose, winning the game 4–3 and the series 4–2 to advance to the Western Conference semifinals.
-San Jose would be defeated by the Vancouver Canucks in the Conference Finals.
+San Jose would be defeated by the Vancouver Canucks in the Western Conference finals.

 2013: Kings get revenge

-Los Angeles and San Jose met in the conference semifinals of the 2013 playoffs as the West's 5th and 6th seeds, respectively.
-Los Angeles was coming off a victory over the 4th-seeded St. Louis Blues in six games while San Jose completed a series sweep of the 3rd-seeded Vancouver Canucks.
+Los Angeles and San Jose met in the conference semifinals of the 2013 playoffs as the West's fifth and sixth seeds, respectively.
+Los Angeles was coming off a victory over the fourth-seeded St. Louis Blues in six games while San Jose completed a series sweep of the third-seeded Vancouver Canucks.
 The Kings were in the midst of an attempt to defend their 2012 Cup victory while the Sharks were looking to advance to the conference finals for the fourth time in franchise history.

 The first game saw Jonathan Quick make 35 saves in a 2–0 shutout of San Jose.
 Mike Richards and Slava Voynov scored the only two goals of the game.
-The Kings jumped out to a 2–0 lead in Game 2, but this time San Jose answered.
-Marleau and Brad Stuart scored to tie the game while Marc-Edouard Vlasic gave the Sharks the lead with 11:04 left in the game.
-However, the Sharks shot themselves in the feet later in the game due to the penalties that occurred.
-Stuart was penalized for tripping and Vlasic was penalized for delay-of-game.
-The Kings took full advantage; Dustin Brown tied the game at three on the 5-on-3 power play and Trevor Lewis scored on a rebound off a Tyler Toffoli shot to win the game for the Kings 4–3 in regulation giving them a 2–0 series lead heading up north.
+The Kings jumped out to a 2–0 lead in game two, but this time San Jose answered.
+Marleau and Brad Stuart scored to tie the game, while Marc-Edouard Vlasic gave the Sharks the lead with 11:04 left in the game.
+However, the Sharks later received two penalties in the game.
+Stuart was penalized for tripping, and Vlasic was penalized for delay-of-game.
+The Kings took full advantage of the penalties; Dustin Brown tied the game at three on the five-on-three power play, and Trevor Lewis scored on a rebound off a Tyler Toffoli shot to win the game for the Kings 4–3 in regulation, giving them a 2–0 series lead heading up north.